ConnerSanders/CapstoneStarterRepo/Documentation/Signoffs/Power_System.md

 ### Power
 (How much power is being used)

-For the 12 V systems, the Alitove 5050 3528 Power supply will be used.
+As mentioned previously, for the 12 V systems, the Alitove 5050 3528 Power supply will be used.
 This can support up to 5 A, which sould be more than enough to reliably power the system.

-For the 5 V systems, the Arndt 950-00143 Power supply will be used.
+Again, for the 5 V systems, the Arndt 950-00143 Power supply will be used.
 This is a low power device, with a max current rating of 800 mA.
 As this is only supplying power to sensors.
 This should be sufficient to reliably power them.

 ### Input